Easy Eggplant Parmesan with Roasted Eggplant

 This post may contain affiliate links.
 Please read my disclosure policy.

 This is my favorite way to make eggplant parmesan.
 There’s no salting, no breading, no frying, no fussing.
 The eggplant is roasted and layered with a homemade tomato-basil sauce and parmesan.
 An irresistible bread crumb layer tops it all off!
 This is summer comfort food at its best! 🍆🍆🍆🍆🍆🍆

 Monday’s Cooking newsletter brought to my attention an old Marian Burros recipe for eggplant parmesan adapted from a recipe in Jamie Oliver’s Jamie’s Italy.
 The recipe omits breading and frying the eggplant, calling for roasting instead.

-On Wednesday, using one eggplant from Tuesday’s CSA and one very tired eggplant from several weeks ago, I followed Burros’ recipe, roasting a sheetpan of eggplant slices at high heat for 35 minutes, then layering the slices in a gratin dish with homemade sauce and parmesan cheese, topping it all off with a mix of fresh breadcrumbs, parmesan and olive oil.
+On Wednesday, using one eggplant from Tuesday’s CSA and one very tired eggplant from several weeks ago, I followed Burros’s recipe, roasting a sheet pan of eggplant slices at high heat for 35 minutes, then layering the slices in a gratin dish with homemade sauce and parmesan cheese, topping it all off with a mix of fresh bread crumbs, parmesan and olive oil.

-- 2 medium eggplants, about 1½ lbs.
-(675 g) cut crosswise into ½-inch slices
+- 3 medium eggplants or 6 small eggplants, about 3 1/2 to 4 lbs. cut crosswise into 1/2-inch slices

 - kosher salt

 - 1 cup (3 ounces roughly) freshly grated Parmigiano-Reggiano

 - red pepper tomato sauce (recipe below, or whatever tomato sauce you love)